sprblm/dots-patterns/patterns/discovery-pub.md

 - Allow users and services to create and share 'block' and 'allow' lists of instances, peers, or keywords that they do not want to include in search.
 First-time users should be able to adopt already well-known filters for abusive, fraudulent, or spam content.
 This is critical to prevent what can be called the "Welcome to Hell" problem, where first-time users see a bombardment of irrelevant or harmful content.
 - Provide the possibilities to curate data and expand one's network while staying local.
-- Algorithmic content is normally more common on mainstream centralized networks than within the decentralized ecosystem so it is important that users obtain a basic understanding of the differences between search that is mediated by federation and search enabled by a central discovery pub.
+- Algorithmic content is normally more common on mainstream centralized networks than within the decentralized ecosystem.
+It is therefore important that users obtain a basic understanding of the differences between search that is mediated by federation and search enabled by a central discovery pub.

 ## Potential Problems with Discovery Pub